kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 2. __Configurations__: settings you pass to RequireJS so it can properly manage all the modules within your site or app, making sure everything works seamlessly.

-The modules contain not only the code needed to run your task(s), but also references to the dependencies the code needs to run the task(s).
+The modules contain not only the code needed to run your task(s), but also lists the dependencies that this code needs to run the task(s).
 These dependencies are things like the core jQuery library and plugins.

-Let's get some RequireJS perspective by looking at an example of how it works on this site.
+Let's examine this by looking at an example of how RequireJS works on kaidez.com.

 <a name="quick-requirejs-example"></a>
 ## A RequireJS Example
-My site's search functionality is powered by the [Tipue Search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search").
-It takes end user searches and returns the results based on the data in a JSON object that contains the site content.
+This site's search functionality is powered by the [Tipue Search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search").
+It takes end user searches and returns the search results based on the data in a JSON object that contains the site content.

 Tipue needs four separate JS files to work and they must be listed in the following order on an HTML page: